a1120960/PAC-SWaP/README.md

     - **Power**: Units of Watts.
 I have used the power of the entire device.
 As per Size and Weight, the power demand of everything required for actual operation.

 ## Performance
 - Clock variability (ADEV) has been used.
-Plots are initially drawn using a 1 second integration time, and subsequent plots can be created using longer integration times if available.
+Plots are initially drawn using a 1 second integration time, and subsequent plots can be created using longer integration times if and where available.